 Dates of Spring work parties are May 7, 14, and 28.
-The times and places are to be announced closer and decided and would like to help out, contact Virve Squire for details, 942-2370.
+The times and places are to be announced closer to the dates.
+If you would like to help out, contact Virve Squire for details, 942-2370.

-\Market Mall- Second Line west at Farewell Terrace
+Market Mall- Second Line west at Farewell Terrace